Nissan Qashqai: 2011 engine update

-Recall

-On 13 September 2012, Nissan recalled 51,000 cars worldwide to investigate a reported steering wheel problem.
-It affected the Qashqai, Qashqai+2 and NV200 models.

 Second generation (J11; 2013)

 The Qashqai J11 was introduced in London on 7 November 2013 at a worldwide streamed launch.
 The vehicle is larger and based on an all-new CMF-CD platform shared with the Nissan X-Trail/Rogue and Renault Kadjar.
 It went on sale in the UK in February 2014.
 The Qashqai J11 was awarded What Car?
 "Car of the Year" 2014.

 The Dualis nameplate has been discontinued in Japan, as the second generation Qashqai is not sold there.
 At the time, Nissan Japan instead offered the smaller Juke, and the third-generation X-Trail.

 The first generation model with the Dualis nameplate was sold alongside the newer model, which has borne the Qashqai name in Australia since July 2014.

 Globally, it was available in 1.6-litre petrol and turbo-diesel engines, 1.5-litre turbo-diesel, 1.2-litre petrol turbocharged engine and 2.0-litre petrol engine.

 In September 2015, Nissan rolled a record-breaking 500,000th Qashqai off the production line at the UK plant, the fastest time for a vehicle built in the UK to reach a half million units.